j4w8n/supakit/README.md

   /**
    * Hydrate the store on subsequent loads.
-   * This assumes you return `session` from a file like +layout.server.ts or +layout.ts.
+   * This assumes you return `session` from a file like +layout.server.ts or +layout.ts with code such as:
-   * For example:
    * return {
    *   session: locals.session.user
    * }